 Effects on Bone Density

-Natural progesterone and synthetic progestogens do not have the same impact on bone health.
-For example, Dr. John R. Lee's work shows an average increase of 15% in bone density in postmenopausal women using a transdermal progesterone cream for 3 years.
+Natural progesterone and synthetic progestins do not have the same impact on bone health.
+For example, Dr. John R. Lee's research shows an average increase of 15% in bone density among postmenopausal women using a transdermal progesterone cream for 3 years.

 Treatments combining estrogens and synthetic progestins yield varied results.
-Here are the variations observed in bone mineral density (BMD) at the level of the L2-L4 vertebrae after two years:
+Here are the variations observed in bone mineral density (BMD) at the L2-L4 vertebrae after two years:

 Type of treatment | Variation of the DMO (L2-L4) |